jtorral/pgTraining/README.md

-### NOTE: These are heavy images.
-A lot of pacakges are included for this.
-If you feel you want only certain packages feel free to remove the unwanted ones from the docker file you use.
+#### These are heavy images.
+A lot of postgres addon pacakges are included for this.
+Feel free to remove the unwanted packages from the docker file you use.
 Typically, a dnf install option.
-Lastly, The ARM version of the docker file does NOT include pgpool.
+#### Lastly, The ARM version of the docker file does NOT include pgpool.